The Military in Spain: Modernizing Forces for the Future

 How many US troops are currently stationed in Spain?

-Most of these troops are at Naval Station Rota, with some at Morón Air Base.
+Most of these troops are stationed at Naval Station Rota, with additional units located at Morón Air Base.

-Their presence is part of the long-standing defense cooperation between Spain and the United States.
+Their presence exemplifies the longstanding defense cooperation between Spain and the United States.